Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Originally a Press photo

-She departed on her first cruise on September 4, 1960 and she commenced a very successful career for the next 35½ years plying the world.
-While sailing as a university at sea, it would be during the summer months she would make cruises to Alaska for regular passengers but with the emphasis on education of the environment, etc.
+The SS Universe Campus departed on her first cruise on September 4, 1971 and she commenced a very successful career for the next 20 years plying the world.
+While sailing as a university at sea, it would be during the summer months she would operate cruises to Alaska for vacationing passengers but always with an emphasis on education regarding the environment.

 A fine shot of the SS Universe Campus with the Chandris liner RHMS Ellinis behind her